hotmic-wp/hotmic-media-player-ios/README.md

 ## Requirements

-- iOS 12+
+- iOS 14+
-- Swift and UIKit-based app
+- Swift app
+- App supports portrait and landscape orientations
 - App uses view controller based status bar appearance
-- App supports portrait and landscape orientations
-- App disables Bitcode - because HotMicMediaPlayer uses ACRCloud which was built without full Bitcode support, HotMicMediaPlayer must disable Bitcode, and your app must as well.

 ## App Privacy
 When integrating HotMicMediaPlayer into your app, you must disclose the data it and its dependencies collect on the App Store:
 - Name - used for product personalization